KIT-IAI/SDM_Plugin_General/README.md

 ## Plugin installation

-KITModelViewer plugins available on github can be downloaded as a zip archive in the corresponding github project.
+KITModelViewer plugins available on GitHub can be downloaded as a zip archive in the corresponding GitHub project.
 For manual installation, copy the complete folder within the plugin archive into the “plugins” folder in the KITModelViewer directory.